 Performance testing is testing to access the speed and effectiveness of the system and to make sure it is generating results within a specified time as in performance requirements.
 It falls under black box testing.

 Usability testing is performed to evaluate how usable the software is.
 The main aim is to check if the user interface of the application(GUI) is user-friendly or not.
 Usability testing falls under black box testing.

 Acceptance testing is often done by the customer to ensure that the delivered product meets the requirements and works as the customer expected.
 If falls under black box testing.

-Regression testing is the testing after modification of the system, component, or a group of related units to ensure that the modification is working correctly and is not imposing side effects on other modules or producing unexpected results.
+Regression testing is the testing after modification of the system, component, or a group of related units to ensure that the modification is working correctly and is not imposing side effects on other modules or produce unexpected results.